|Episode No. 10:|

 Revised Final Draft: November 9, 1965

-Filmed At: Screen Gems Studio 7, Hollywood, CA, and on location in Los Angeles, CA, at Malibu Beach, CA, in San Diego, CA and The Del Coronada Hotel.
+Filmed At: Screen Gems Studio 7, Hollywood, CA, and on location in Los Angeles, CA, at Malibu Beach, CA, and in San Diego, CA.

 Filming Dates: October 7, 1965 (David Jones' screen test); October 19, 1965 (Michael Nesmith's screen test); and November 13-23,1965 (this pilot).